bhargavkumar-65/NightwatchHackathon/README.md

 [![LinkedIn](https://github.com/bhargavkumar-65/dummyrepo/blob/master/1280px-LinkedIn_Logo.svg.png)](https://www.linkedin.com/in/bhargavmurari/)

 ### Hackathon Announcement Date: 21-Feb-2020
-##### I tried to Learn JavaScript, NightWatchJS and Gained all possible knowledge that i could in last 4 days.
+##### I tried to Learn JavaScript, NightWatchJS and Gained all possible knowledge that i could within a week.

 ##### My primary focus was on simplicity, Ease of use Framework that Cover Todays Software Testing Needs.
 I tried to make it as generic and reusable as possible.
 In the worst case, you can use this as a learning guide for your projects.